 Stay the Night

-To complete this Hong Kong experience, you can choose to stay at one of the two Hong Kong Disneyland hotels and start the day with breakfast with the characters.
-The more upmarket (ie expensive) of the two hotels is the Hong Kong Disneyland Hotel.
+To complete this Hong Kong experience, you can choose to stay at one of the three Hong Kong Disneyland hotels and start the day with breakfast with the characters.
+The more upmarket (ie expensive) of the three hotels near Disneyland Hong Kong is the Hong Kong Disneyland Hotel.
 Here you can have breakfast in the morning with Mickey and some of his friends at the Enchanted Garden restaurant, and there is also an evening story time by a Cast member.

 Getting to Hong Kong Disneyland